NyanKiyoshi/Je-suis-Charlie/README.md

 An exemple : http://porostase.fr

-I don't know if i should let the url of this git, but i let it.<br />
-you can modify the page or remove the credits if you want.
+You can modify the page as you want, but let the credit link (GitHub link to here in the comments) for the other people.
 <br /><br />